awall-codes/awall-codes.github.io/README.md

 - I will continue updating my Github with my projects, but I am in the process of 2 different projects:

   1. Analyzing a student performance data set: predicting final exam scores based on different input variables, classifying students into performance categories, identifying factors   that contribute to high or low academic performance.
-  2. Analyzing a data set of political donations from different sports team's owners: currently preforming exploratory data analysis, but will eventually used unsupervised learning techinques to make real world predictions with the data.
+  2. Analyzing a data set of political donations from different sports team's owners: currently performing exploratory data analysis, but will eventually used unsupervised learning techinques to make real world predictions with the data.